Max Kepler Player Props: Twins vs. Red Sox

-The Minnesota Twins and Max Kepler (.304 slugging percentage over his past 10 games, including one homer), battle starter Kutter Crawford and the Boston Red Sox at Target Field, Tuesday at 7:40 PM ET.
+Max Kepler -- with a slugging percentage of .458 in his past 10 games, including two home runs -- will be in action for the Minnesota Twins versus the Boston Red Sox, with Garrett Whitlock on the hill, on June 21 at 7:40 PM ET.

-He had a hitless showing in his previous game (0-for-2) against the Tigers.
+In his last game, he notched a home run while going 1-for-3 against the Red Sox.

 Max Kepler Game Info & Props vs. the Red Sox